Gluesticks Blog

 Notes

-Freezing Pie: I like making two pies at once.
-If you're going to make a mess in your kitchen might as well make it worth it!
-You can easily freeze an unbaked pie by wrapping it in plastic wrap then wrapping it in foil before placing it into the freezer.
+Freezing Cherry Pie: You can easily freeze an unbaked pie by wrapping it in plastic wrap, then wrapping it in foil before placing it into the freezer.
 Pies can be frozen up to 4 months.
 DO NOT THAW before baking the frozen pie.
-Place unwrapped frozen pie on a baking sheet and bake at 425 degrees for 20 minutes then 350 for 60 minutes or until done.
+Place unwrapped frozen pie on a baking sheet and bake at 425 degrees for 20 minutes, then 350 degrees for 60 minutes or until done.

 Nutrition